batiste/meta-parser-generator/README.md

 npm install meta-parser-generator
 ```

-Meta Parser Generator will help you generate an efficient parser using a grammar and a token definition.
+Meta Parser Generator will help you generate an efficient parser using grammar and a token definition.
-Meta programming is used to generate a single self contained parser file.
+Meta programming is used to generate a single self-contained parser file.

-This code has been extracted from https://github.com/batiste/blop-language

 ## Characteristics